saikumarkaleru/Analyse-User-Behaviour-Optimise-the-User-Workflow-Using-a-Machine-Learning-Algorithm/README.md

- I have created an e-commerce website using Html,css,javascript,bootstrap then deployed the site in Netfly Platform .
+ I have created an e-commerce website using Html,css,javascript,bootstrap then deployed into Netfly Platform .
  It contains various webpages such as home, store, account, about, contact us.
 There are various features like product details, add to cart, search products and payment gateway.
 We have also used filters to change the product list (e.g. category, price range, etc.).
 I have applied user guiding tool named WalkMe that will guide a new user through orderly